-Recently the Australian Competition and Consumer Commission (ACCC) conducted a recall of two styles of children's jeans from Rivers Australia, one style of kids' jeans and one style of denim shorts from Just Jeans, and a pillow case from Pillow Talk, which may contain potentially harmful AZO dyes.
+In March 2014, the Australian Competition and Consumer Commission (ACCC) recalled two styles of children's jeans from Rivers Australia, one style of kids' jeans and one style of denim shorts from Just Jeans, and a pillow case from Pillow Talk, which may have contained potentially harmful azo dyes.

-Regulation of the product safety of chemicals in imported textiles sits with the ACCC.
+Regulation of the chemicals in imported textiles sits with the ACCC.
 NICNAS (National Industrial Chemicals Notification and Assessment Scheme) is the agency responsible for the expert risk assessment and regulation of industrial chemicals.

 The ACCC says it has a number of active programs aimed at identifying and assessing emerging hazards (including chemical hazards), which include expanded consumer protection provisions and a mandatory injury-reporting regime that requires suppliers to report product-related incidents where a death or serious illness/injury has occurred.